hdilantha/BMAuthentication/README.md

 The biometric authentication method used for this project is identifying the key stroke pattern of the user.
 Key stroke pattern can be identified by,

-    1. the flying time between key presses/releases
+    1. the flying time between key presses/releases (flight time/up-to-up time)
-    2. time betwwen a key press and a release
+    2. time betwwen a key press and a release (dwell time)
     3. prefered method for uppercases (caps lock/left shift/right shift) - to be added